 Utilizing our Boltbody™ ISAC approach and myeloid biology expertise, we have a built a robust pipeline of immune-stimulating, myeloid-engaging therapeutics.

 - HER2+ Gastric Cancer

-Our lead product candidate, BDC-1001, seeks to improve therapeutic outcomes for patients with HER2-expressing tumors by targeting: 1) HER2-positive breast and gastric cancer refractory to existing anti-HER2 therapies, 2) tumors with lower expression of HER2 that are not eligible for approved therapies, and 3) other HER2-positive tumors not eligible for approved therapies.
+Our lead product candidate, BDC-1001, currently advancing through a Phase 1/2 clinical trial, seeks to improve therapeutic outcomes for patients with HER2-expressing tumors by targeting: 1) HER2-positive breast and gastric cancer refractory to existing anti-HER2 therapies, 2) tumors with lower expression of HER2 that are not eligible for approved anti-HER2 therapies, and 3) other HER2-positive tumors not eligible for approved anti-HER2 therapies.
 In addition, our innovative BDC-1001 approach seeks to address this critically important unmet medical need not only in patients with advanced tumors, but also in adjuvant settings.

 - Non-Small Cell Lung Cancer

 - Head and Neck Cancer

 Our PD-L1 Boltbody ISAC focuses on another area with significant unmet medical need, the treatment of patients with tumors that are nonresponsive or become refractory to immune checkpoint blockade.
 This encompasses more than 15 different tumor types impacting the lives of millions of patients yearly.
 Our PD-L1 program is a trifunctional therapeutic with the following mechanism: 1) antibody-dependent cellular phagocytosis of the tumor, 2) myeloid activation and adaptive T cell response, and 3) PD-L1/PD-1 checkpoint inhibition.